antonvw/wex/README.md

 - automated testing is done using cppunit (1.12)
   http://sourceforge.net/projects/cppunit:
     `sudo apt-get install libcppunit-dev`
-  add a test for it in
+  add a test for it in:
   - extension/test/base
   - extension/test/gui
   - extension/test/gui-report